Materials, Crafting, and Rocket Part Requirements

 | Lighthouse Repair | Stone x1000, Steel Beam x500, Winch x4 | Build storage before delivery.
 This is a bulk haul, not a pocket errand. |

-| Stage 1 Rocket Parts | Heavy Duty Motor x150, Steel Beam x500, Circuit Board x100 | Run Steel Beams and Heavy Duty Motors in parallel so one line does not idle all day. |
+| Stage 1 Rocket Parts | Heavy Duty Motor x150, Steel Beam x500, Circuit Board x100 | Run Steel Beams, Heavy Duty Motors, and Circuit Boards in parallel so one line does not idle all day. |

 | Observatory Telescope | Steel Beam x150, Gear x300, Glass Lens x50 | Do this cleanly because Observatory research opens the next rocket tier. |

 | Stage 2 Rocket Parts | Steel Beam x800, Servo x600, Oxygen Tank x450, Lightweight Frame x300 | This is where scaling matters.
-Servo demand points back to Circuit Boards and Small Motors. |
+Servo demand points back to Circuit Boards and Small Motors, while Lightweight Frames point back to plastic supply. |

-| Repair Toasty | Gear x4000, Lightweight Frame x1000, Servo x500, Battery x150 | Set buffers for Gear and Lightweight Frame.
+| Repair Toasty | Gear x4000, Lightweight Frame x1000, Servo x500, Battery x150 | Set buffers for Gear, Lightweight Frame, Servo, and Battery.
 The numbers are not subtle. |

 | Stage 3 Rocket Parts | Heatsink x6000, Servo x4000, Flow Meter x3000, Oxygen Tank x2000, Lightweight Frame x1000, Fiberglass x1000, Ceramic Plate x1000, Battery x1000, Rocket Fuel x1000, Supercomputer x500 | This is a full-town build.
-Make separate lanes for electronics, frames, tanks, and fuel so one jam does not freeze the whole dream. |
+Make separate lanes for electronics, frames, tanks, and fuel so one jam does not freeze the whole project. |

 Fast Recovery When a Requirement Stalls